-ACTION Promote Use of Higher Codes and Standards Description Promote the use of higher codes and standards, such as the Fortified for Safer Living Standard, in order to provide greater protection for any new construction or building retrofits Hazards Addressed Agricultural Disease, Dam Failure, Drought, Extreme Temperatures, Flooding, Grass/Wildfire, Hazardous Materials, High Winds and Tornadoes, Levee Failure, Severe Thunderstorms, Severe Winter Storms, Terrorism Status Complete - The City of Lincoln has adopted and enforces to 2018 edition of the International Building Code and local amendments.
+ACTION Promote Use of Higher Codes and Standards Description Promote the use of higher codes and standards, such as the Fortified for Safer Living Standard, in order to provide greater protection for any new construction or building retrofits Hazards Addressed Agricultural Disease, Dam Failure, Drought, Extreme Temperatures, Flooding, Grass/Wildfire, Hazardous Materials, High Winds and Tornadoes, Levee Failure, Severe Thunderstorms, Severe Winter Storms, Terrorism Status Complete - The City of Lincoln has adopted and enforces the 2018 edition of the International Building Code and local amendments.

 ACTION Install Weather Station Description Install weather station to collect a variety of weather data in real time to determine emergency response requirements.
 Integrate various systems to produce cohesive reports and data access.
-Hazards Addressed Severe Thunderstorms, High Winds, Severe Winter Storms, Tornadoes Status Completed - One station located at the EOC, one station located in Waverly, and several private owned stations are used to supplement emergency management.
+Hazards Addressed Severe Thunderstorms, High Winds, Severe Winter Storms, Tornadoes

+ACTION Install Weather Station Status Completed - One station located at the EOC, one station located in Waverly, and several private owned stations are used to supplement emergency management.
 LTU also has road weather conditions throughout the City which can also be used to inform decisions.

 ACTION Emergency Operations Center Description Update the Emergency Operations Center to maintain pace with technology requirements.
-Identify and establish additional EOC facility as appropriate to meet the needs of the growing City.
+Identify and establish alternate EOC facility as appropriate to meet the needs of the growing City.
+Hazards Addressed All hazards Status Completed - Lincoln's new Emergency Communications Center at 5201 R has the capacity to serve as an alternate EOC.

-ACTION Emergency Operations Center

-Hazards Addressed All hazards

-Status Completed - The 5201 R St meets all current needs for the EOC.

-ACTION Improve Emergency Response Resources Description Improve/replace current resources to respond to emergencies or current operations.
+ACTION Improve Emergency Response Resources Description Improve/replace current resources to respond to emergencies o current operations.
 Examples: snowplow, blowers, four-wheel drive vehicles, etc. Hazards Addressed Severe Winter Storms, Severe Thunderstorms, Hazardous Materials, High Winds and Tornadoes Status Completed - The City recently purchased new snow trucks for snow removal and liquid application.